MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - nationalinsurancenumber

-## <a name="uk-tax-identification-number"></a>Britannien Steueridentifikationsnummer
+## <a name="uk-unique-taxpayer-reference-number"></a>Britannien Eindeutige Steuerzahler-Referenznummer
-Diese vertrauliche Informationstyp Entität ist nur im vertraulichen Informationstyp EU-Steueridentifikationsnummer verfügbar.

 ### <a name="format"></a>Format

-Unique Steuerzahler Referenz (UTR): 10 Ziffern ohne Leerzeichen und Trennzeichen
+10 Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster

-Unique Steuerzahler Referenz (UTR): 10 Ziffern
+10 Ziffern

 ### <a name="checksum"></a>Prüfsumme

-Ja
+Nein

 ### <a name="definition"></a>Definition